share-ready video preset

 Useful fallback by design

-When the full route is partial, still-frame capture and metadata inspection keep the page meaningfully useful instead of decorative only.
+When the full page is partial, still-frame capture and metadata inspection keep the page meaningfully useful instead of decorative only.

 Tradeoffs